SichangHe/CS304_group_project/project5_report.md

 from previous states to the current state, as opposed to the previous implementation where we record the transition probabilities from the current state to the new states.
-This change makes it more each to chain HMM states corresponding to different digits together.
+This change makes it easier to chain HMM states corresponding to different digits together.
 It also allows fewer lookup operations when walking the HMM graph.